Status: Adopted

 • Liability for damages caused or jointly caused by a company to natural or legal persons and due to intentional or negligent failure to comply with due diligence obligations

-• No liability for damages caused only by the company's business partners in its chain of activities (so called "directly linked to" in OECD framework)
+• No liability for damages caused only by the company's business partners in its chain of activities (so called "directly linked to" scenario in international BHR framework)

 • Facilitating Access to Justice